mitchellsayer/ConwayGameOfLife/README.md

 # ConwayGameOfLife
-An implementation of Conway's game of life.
+An implementation of Conway's game of life in Java.